cubuletz/Firstmilestoneproject/README.md

      - I used this to edit the video presented on about.html.

 - [Balsamiq]()
-     - I used this to create prototype of the page.
+     - I used this to create the prototype of the page.

 ## Testing